Shannon “Boo” Donoho, DVM

 After attending UNC-Chapel Hill for a degree in Biology, Boo graduated from NCSU College of Veterinary Medicine in 2008.
 After graduation, she moved to Northern Virginia to complete an internship and then worked two years as an associate veterinarian at The Piedmont Equine Practice.
 Boo then worked at small animal veterinary clinics in Northern Virginia, before deciding she wanted to move back south to be closer to her family, as well the warmer weather!
 She purchased property in Mebane in March of 2016 and with the help of her family and friends built Southern Animal Hospital.

-Training her Belgian Tervuren Salza, and her Rhodesian Ridgeback Tilly, in a variety of performance events including conformation, agility, obedience, rally, herding, scent work, and lure coursing keeps her busy.
+Training her Belgian Tervuren Salza and Zing and her Rhodesian Ridgeback Tilly, in a variety of performance events including conformation, agility, obedience, rally, herding, scent work, and lure coursing keeps her busy.
 In her spare time, she also enjoys hiking and rehabbing houses with her family.
-She is a member of the American Veterinary Medical Association, American Veterinary Society of Animal Behavior, Veterinary Information Network, American and Blue Ridge Belgian Tervuren Clubs, Triangle Herding Club, and Durham Kennel Club.
+She is a member of the American Veterinary Medical Association, American Veterinary Society of Animal Behavior, Veterinary Information Network, American and Blue Ridge Belgian Tervuren Clubs, Rhodesian Ridgeback Club of the United States, and Durham Kennel Club.
 She lives in Mebane with her boyfriend Adam and their three dogs.

 Having grown up surrounded by animals, Boo has developed a strong interest in behavior.
 Her goal is to make every vet visit as comfortable as possible for her patients and clients.
 In addition, she has a special interest wellness/preventative medicine, critical/emergency care, and sports medicine.